 Because the Practical Nursing Program course is sequential, the earliest that you can be readmitted would be the year following your original withdrawal.
 Updated health information, references, CORI, liability and health insurance will be necessary should you be readmitted.
-No more than 10% of the incoming August class may be readmitted students.
-Readmission into the other terms of the Program will be on a "space available basis".
+Readmission into the Program will be on a space available basis.
 A student may apply for readmission once.